How to Officiate a Wedding in Your State

 3. Officiate the Wedding Ceremony

 Time to plan for the big day!
 Keep in mind that it’s common for the couple to request that you write the ceremony script.
 Creating a full wedding ceremony script from scratch is a big task, so if you’re feeling in over your head, don’t hesitate to consult our Wedding Script Hub to get some help in writing a beautiful script for the occasion.
+From a traditional wedding ceremony, to a more romantic ceremony, and everything in between, there's plenty of options for you!

 4. Make the Marriage Official